natnat-mc/imglib-webui/specs/uploader.md

 - Setting the name and description
 - Chaining into itself, keeping its settings between images
 - Support for file picker, drag-and-drop and url (using server as proxy)
+- Support for sequential add with one file selection

 ## Mass upload mode
 The mass upload mode uploads a lot of images (using file picker, drag-and-drop or url textarea) at once using the same parameters: same tags, albums and NSFW flag.
 It then displays a list of uploaded images with the following options: